a2ooh/Alexs-Portfolio/README.md

 Hello, everyone!

 My name is Alejandro (Alex).
 Welcome to my data analytics portfolio where I will be maintaining a list of relevant projects demonstrating my skills with Python(Pandas), R, PowerBI, and Tableau along with technical analysis and insights of data sets.
-I hold a Bachelor of Science (B.S.) in Applied Statistics from California State Univeristy, Long Beach.
+I hold a Bachelor of Science (B.S.) in Applied Statistics from California State University, Long Beach.
 My work history includes work as a Student Data Analyst and Database Support for the Department of Conservation and a full time position as a Business Analyst working for Howmet Aerospace.
 I am currently looking for a full-time position as a data analyst or similar position.

 If you would like to contact me, the best way is to reach me is through my [LinkedIn](https://www.linkedin.com/in/alejandro-arellano-500a07119/)